History of the Childhood Eye Cancer Trust

 When we took on our first paid member of staff, we were gifted the use of a very small office by St Bartholomew’s Hospital.
 We were there until 2007 when the space was outgrown and new premises were acquired, for which rent and other overheads are paid.

 Our original aim was to help children with retinoblastoma.
 This was done by families affected by Rb sharing experiences and information, and supporting new families.
 Some years later it merged with the David Allen Retinoblastoma Appeal, whose sole purpose was to fundraise for research.
 A generous donation enabled us to begin raising awareness with our Mug a GP campaign.
 Coffee mugs, with a list of Rb signs to look out for, were sent out to all the GPs in the UK with the hope that the message would get through as they sipped their coffee.

 In 2004 we changed our name to the Childhood Eye Cancer Trust.
-As the charity has grown, so has the range of our activities and we now have nine members of staff.
+As we’ve grown, so has the range of our activities and we now have eight members of staff.

-The three core aims of support, awareness and research have remained constant and after our first Strategy Day in 2006, the trustees deemed that these should continue to form the bedrock of CHECT’s aims.
+The three core aims of support, awareness and research have remained constant and continue to form the bedrock of our work.
 We also added influencing to the list in order to bring about improvements to services for people with Rb.